shimspedy/sengov/content/states/new-hampshire/jean-jeudy/_index.md

 ---
-date: 2024-05-28T11:54:12-05:00
+date: 2025-03-01T11:54:12-05:00
 title: "Jean Jeudy"
 seo_title: "contact Representative Jean Jeudy"
 subheader:
      greeting: Contact Representative Jean Jeudy
-     description: Jean Leniol Jeudy, born in 1958, is a prominent figure in American politics.
-He is one of the three members of the New Hampshire House of Representatives for Hillsborough 10, which includes Ward 3 in Manchester.
+     description: Jean Jeudy is a Democratic member of the New Hampshire House of Representatives, representing Hillsborough District 23.
+He assumed office on December 18, 2024, and his current term is set to end on December 2, 2026.
 description: Contact Representative Jean Jeudy of New Hampshire.
 Contact information for Jean Jeudy includes email address, phone number, and mailing address.
 image: jean-jeudy.jpeg
 video: